6th Rifle Division (Soviet Union): July

 On 1 July, the units approached Pinsk.
 After heavy fighting, the detachments held back the advance of the German army corps on the approaches to Pinsk, then retreated to the Cherykaw area.
 By 5 July, only 340 men remained in the division.
 Near Cherikov, the main forces of the division were joined by a detachment under the command of the deputy division commander Ostashenko, numbering more than 1,000 men.

 On 14 July, the division took part in a counterattack near Mstislaw, and the 335th Rifle Regiment was subordinated to the 55th Rifle Division, fighting near Propoisk.
 On 17 July, the division retreated beyond the Sozh, where units of the 132nd and 137th Rifle Divisions were breaking through the encirclement.
 Starting on 17 July, the 4th Airborne Corps attacked the German forces in the Mstislaw and Krychaw area almost daily; during this offensive, a combined detachment of the division, led by the division commander, was transferred to reinforce the corps.
 The paratroopers and the division units managed to drive the Wehrmacht out of Krychaw several times, inflicted heavy losses on the Wehrmacht's 3rd Panzer Division as it attempted to cross the Sozh, and eventually forced it to go on the defensive near Krychaw.

 On 26 July, the Wehrmacht brought the 7th Infantry Division into battle to reinforce the 3rd and 4th Panzer Divisions.
 In order to localize the attack and prevent the Wehrmacht from breaking through to the rear of the Krychaw group, the division's forces remaining on the left flank of the 13th Army were redeployed to the right flank.
 During this regrouping, the Wehrmacht's 7th Infantry Division, which broke through east of Krychaw, encircled the division's 84th Rifle Regiment.
-To restore the situation, the Communist Battalion of Leningrad Volunteers was subordinated to the division and attempted to open a corridor to assist the 84th Regiment's breakout; during this maneuver, the division destroyed the Whermacht's 2nd Battalion of the 2nd Infantry Regiment and captured its headquarters.
+To restore the situation, the Communist Battalion of Leningrad Volunteers was subordinated to the division and attempted to open a corridor to assist the 84th Regiment's breakout; during this maneuver, the division destroyed the Wehrmacht's 2nd Battalion of the 2nd Infantry Regiment and captured its headquarters.